-- 13.0 Providers must maintain all licenses, certifications, or accreditations in effect at the time of the approval of the R.B.W.O. provider or as required by federal or state law or regulation of the Department or professional associations or entities providing accreditation, certification or licensing for staff, facilities and programs and must maintain compliance with R.B.W.O.
+- 13.0 Providers must maintain all license, certifications, or accreditations in effect at the time of the approval of the R.B.W.O. provider contract or as required by federal, state or local law authorities.
+In addition, regulations and guidelines of the Department of Human Services, professional associations or entities providing accreditation to include business license or occupational tax certification required by certain jurisdictions.
+Certification or licensing for staff, facilities and programs must maintain compliance with R.B.W.O.
 Requirements. - 13.1 Providers must have computers with internet access to be used by provider staff in performing requirements.
-Additionally providers must have telecommunications which ensure that the Department is able to reach the provider twenty-four (24) hours per day, seven (7) days per week. - 13.2 Providers must maintain sound practice informed by literature, research, legislation, policies and procedures as well as professional ethics and values. - 13.3 Providers must notify OPM of any change of address, telephone contacts, administrator/executive director, admissions contact, GA + Score reporting contact and After-hours contact via the GA+Score system within 48 hours of the change. - 13.4 Providers must notify OPM of change to policies and procedures that significantly impact the delivery of services or programmatic changes (i.e. gender or ages served). - 13.5 Providers must use contracted service vendors who possess the appropriate license, certificate, or accreditation, which may be required by the OPM when providing services to children to whom services are provided pursuant to these requirements. - 13.6 Providers must comply with all requests for information and records for use in and to participate, as requested, in the annual Time Study and Cost Report, including, but not limited to providing the OPM with a copy of the provider's Annual Independent Audit Report, and to comply with all requests made by the Department to assist it in its efforts to obtain payment or recovery of costs of R.B.W.O services from third parties. - 13.7 Providers must provide to OPM such data and reports as it requests for use in developing baselines, baseline data and other reports or review processes to promote improvement in performance under these requirements and in any other area related to the services provided to children placed by DFCS in the following areas: Child health and safety, Family and community involvement, Permanency, Functioning levels, Placement stability, and Reentry to care. - 13.8 Providers must fully and accurately submit all required data into the GA+Score Services Tracking and Reporting system.
-Information must be entered timely and kept up to date.
+Additionally providers must have telecommunications which ensure that the Department is able to reach the provider twenty-four (24) hours per day, seven (7) days per week.

-- 13.9 Providers must employ an adequate number of qualified staff to provide the necessary services (See Staffing Standards). - 13.10 At a minimum, RBWO providers must staff the following positions:
+- 13.2 Providers must maintain sound practice informed by literature, research, legislation, policies and procedures as well as professional ethics and values. - 13.3 Providers must notify OPM of any change of address, telephone contacts, administrator/executive director, staff roster (including administrative assistants and part-time staff), admissions contact, GA+SCORE reporting contact and after-hours contact via the GA+SCORE system within 48 hours of the change.
+There must be at least two (2) distinctly identified staff with different contact information listed in GA+SCORE at all times. - 13.4 Providers must notify OPM of change to policies and procedures that significantly impact the delivery of services or programmatic changes (i.e. gender or ages served). - 13.5 Providers must use contracted service vendors who possess the appropriate license, certificate, or accreditation, which may be required by the OPM when providing services to children to whom services are provided pursuant to these requirements. - 13.6 Providers must comply with all requests for information and records for use in and to participate, as requested, in the annual Time Study and Cost Report, including, but not limited to providing the OPM with a copy of the provider's Annual Independent Audit Report, and to comply with all requests made by the Department to assist it in its efforts to obtain payment or recovery of costs of R.B.W.O services from third parties. - 13.7 Providers must provide to OPM such data and reports as it requests for use in developing baselines, baseline data and other reports or review processes to promote improvement in performance under these requirements and in any other area related to the services provided to children placed by DFCS in the following areas: Child health and safety, Family and community involvement, Permanency, Functioning levels, Placement stability, and Reentry to care. - 13.8 Providers must fully and accurately submit all required data into the GA+SCORE.
+Information must be entered timely and kept up to date. - 13.9 Providers must employ an adequate number of qualified staff to provide the necessary services (See Staffing Standards). - 13.10 At a minimum, RBWO providers must staff the following positions: